sarahstoneB/DevOps-Interview-Questions-2/AWS/AWS.md

 A network address translation (NAT) gateway is used to enable instances in a private subnet to connect to the internet or other AWS services, but prevent the internet from initiating a connection with those instances.
 NAT gateways are created in a public subnet.

 ##### How do you enable cross account access?
-  1. Create an IAM Role in Prod account -> Create role for cross account access -> specify the dev account's ID -> Set permissions for the users
+  1. Log in to Prod Accunt ->  Create the required policy -> Apply the policy to cross account role
-  2. Give users in the Dev account permission to assume the role in the Prod account - > Create a policy and specify the ARN of the prod role
+  2. Log in to Dev account -> Create inline policy -> Attach the policy to the User -> Switch Account

 ##### What are the differences between security groups in a VPC and network ACLs in a VPC?
   Security groups in a VPC specify which traffic is allowed to or from an Amazon EC2 instance.
 Network ACLs operate at the subnet level and evaluate traffic entering and exiting a subnet.
   Network ACLs can be used to set both Allow and Deny rules.
 Network ACLs do not filter traffic between instances in the same subnet.